Akshit99/Inueron_BDE_Assignments/KAFKA Assignments/Assignment01/README.md

 Consumer2
 ![alt text](https://github.com/Akshit99/Inueron_BDE_Assignments/blob/main/KAFKA%20Assignments/Assignment01/screenshots/sg_consumer2.PNG?raw=true)

+---
 ## Findings:
-### 1. When different groups were passed, Each consumer will read all the partitions simulataneously as there is no retriction for them bring in same group.
+- When different groups were passed, Each consumer will read all the partitions simulataneously as there is no restriction on them of being in the same group.
 So both end up printing same Total records : 74817
-### 2. When same groups were passed, Each consumer is assigned a specific set of partition and it can only consume message from that specific partition.
+- When same groups were passed, Each consumer is assigned a specific set of partition and it can only consume message from that specific partition.
 So there was a split between both consumer and both ended up reading unique records.

-### Consumer1 printed : 24795 records
+ - Consumer1 printed : 24795 records
-### Consumer2 printed: 50022 records
+ - Consumer2 printed: 50022 records
-### Total: 74817 (same as one consumer of different groups)
+ - Total: 74817 (same as one consumer of different groups)

 ---

+## 6. write another kafka consumer to read data from kafka topic and from the consumer code create one csv file "output.csv" and append consumed records output.csv file.

+### Logic
+- Counter to